-The /_settings API manages per-index values such as index.number_of_replicas, index.refresh_interval, and index.codec.
-Dynamic settings apply immediately to open indices, while current releases can temporarily close and reopen targeted indices with reopen=true to apply many non-dynamic settings.
-Assigning null removes an explicit override and returns that setting to the default behavior.
+The /_settings API stores per-index values such as index.number_of_replicas, index.refresh_interval, and index.codec.
+Dynamic settings apply while the index remains open, while reopen=true can temporarily close and reopen a targeted index so many non-dynamic settings can be applied in one request.

 Steps to update index settings in Elasticsearch:

-1. List the target index to confirm the exact name and current health.
+1. Confirm the target index name and current state.

 $ curl -sS --fail "http://localhost:9200/_cat/indices/app-events-2026.04?v"